wjakob/nanobind/docs/ndarray.rst

 actually satisfied.
 It will never convert an incompatible result into the right format.

-Furthermore, non-CPU ndarrays must be explicitly indicate the device type and device ID using special parameters of the :cpp:func:`ndarray()
+Furthermore, non-CPU nd-arrays must be explicitly indicate the device type and device ID using special parameters of the :cpp:func:`ndarray()
 <ndarray::ndarray()>` constructor shown below.
 Device types indicated via
 template arguments, e.g., ``nb::ndarray<..., nb::device::cuda>``, are only used